-WHAT IS MY DOG'S SKIN MICROBIOME AND WHY IS IT SO IMPORTANT?
+WHAT IS THE SKIN MICROBIOME IN DOGS AND WHY IS IT IMPORTANT?

 THE LINK BETWEEN AN ITCHY SKIN IN DOGS AND A DISRUPTED SKIN MICROBIOME.

 Does your dog lick or bite his paws?